SpoddyCoder/scube-tools/README.md

 `scube-tools` is a suite of simple but useful Kubernetes helper tools.

-These should all be considered beta, only my setups / systems have been tested.
+These should all be considered beta, only my setups / systems have been tested so far.
 PR's welcome!

 ## Requirements / Assumptions